MagnetizedFreckles/dotfiles/README.md

 Made by a person with a severe skill issue.^^
 Lots of sample configs and other people's dotfiles were used.

-Feel free to borrow anything you need.
+Feel free to borrow anything you need. :>
-But be careful.

 ***This will work only only on Linux!!!***
 ***Lots of things won't work on macOS, and usually I don't know why.***